marcmajcher/stemprov-11ty/src/about/cv.md

 2017-2019	Conference Founder and Organizer for SciComm South, Austin, TX

 ### Papers Presented
+2023		Science Communication “Pockets of Belonging”: Inviting in a Plurality of Science Identities, Association for Education in Journalism and Mass Communication, Washington D.C., Aug.
+7.
+2023             You Should Have Seen This Coming: Interrupting Official Discourses on Ecological Degradation, Association for Theatre in Higher Education, Austin, TX, USA, Aug 5.
+2023		Performing Environmental Counter-narratives, Pedagogy and Theatre of the Oppressed Conference, Indianapolis, Indiana, USA, June 23.
+2023		Race-Evasive Ideology in Science Communication Fellowship Directors’ Discourse, International Communication Association, Toronto, Canada, May, 27.
+2023		Science Communication Activities as Potential “Pockets of Belonging” for STEM Graduate Students, Public Communication of Science and Technology, Rotterdam, Netherlands, April, 13.
 2022		U.S.-based Science Communication Fellowship Programs: Form and Function.
 Association for Education in Journalism and Mass Communication, Detroit, MI, USA, August, 5.